siddigss/Games-Hacks/Tales of Berseria/README.md

 soon.

-From this list above it fairly simple to open all clothes and items.
+From this list above it fairly simple to open all clothes, items and titles.

 # How to open all weapons ?
 yet. soon hopefully.